US Beach Flag Football Association Co-Ed Modified Rules

 - Declared “kick” (passes) will be allowed if declared on 4th down only.
 There will be no rushing on a declared kick.
 A time out can change the call.

-- Removing the flag.
-After de-flagging the runner, the flag must be held above the head for the officials to see.
+- Removing the flag: After de-flagging the runner, the flag must be held above the head for the officials to see.
 If the runner does not have flags, or has only one flag, the game reverts to one hand touch anywhere between the shoulders and the knees.

 - Shoes may be worn only with soft rubber soles.
 No regular shoes or boots may be used for safety of the players in the soft sand.

-- Jewelry or exposed metal on clothes and person will not be worn.
+- Jewelry: or exposed metal on clothes and person will not be worn.
 Knee braces made of hard plastic or metal must be covered on both sides by a ½” closed cell, slow recovery rubber or other material (rubber) similar thickness.

 - Clothing: Jerseys with a number must be worn.
 The jersey must either be long enough to remain tucked in AT ALL TIMES or at least 4 inches above the naval.
 Pants or shorts shall not have belts, belt loops, or pockets.
 No pockets on jerseys (sewn pockets on pants, shorts or jerseys are no longer allowed.)
 Drawstrings must be kept insides of pants at all times.

 - Forfeit: In tourney play, if you forfeit a game you are out of the tourney and may be subject to being held out of future tourneys.
 Be aware of the daily schedule and be on time.
 Forfeits affect playoffs so let play and have fun.

-- Time outs.
-Each team will be allowed two time outs per half.
+- Time outs: Each team will be allowed two time outs per half.

-- Ejections.
-Ejections will result in a 2 game suspension.
+- Ejections: Ejections will result in a 2 game suspension.
 Any player or coach ejected from a game must sit out the next 2 scheduled games.
 Ejected players or coaches will not be allowed in the vicinity of the playing field during their suspension period.
 Good rule of thumb.
 If you can be seen, you are in the vicinity.
 In a tournament you are out for the remainder of the tournament.
 If ejected 2x then you are banned from all tournaments.

 - If ejected 2 times the lifetime ban is enforced.
 If you try and register and sneak into future play with another team that team may be subject to a lifetime ban for allowing you to play with them.
 Throw a punch for any reason and you are banned for life in our tournaments.
 Safety is key/

 - Contact: Incidental contact is a judgment call by the officials.
 Any contact, which in the judgment of the officials, is an attempt to remove the flag from a runner, an OPPONENT may cause incidental (not great force) contact to the body, but not the face, neck or head of the runner.
 An opponent may not hold, push, or knock the runner down in an attempt to remove the flags.
 Lowering the upper body and/or spinning by the runner and causing contact to the opponent, is an illegal contact penalty.
 Playing through or running through an opponent is an illegal contact penalty.
 Potential head injuries ae an un-sportsmanlike penalty and ejection is possible.
 It is best to pull up and go around.